rosenpin/i3-agenda/README.md

 # What is this?
-It's a script that communicates with Google's calendar API, it will go through all your calendars and print the next calendar event details.\
+It's a script that communicates with Google's calendar API, it will go through your calendars and print the next calendar event details.\
-You can take this input and show it on your i3-bar or polybar
+You can take this output and show it on your i3-bar or polybar

 ![example](art/screenshot.png)